-How to Extract Metadata from Office Documents Using GroupDocs.Parser Java: A Comprehensive Guide
+How to Extract Metadata from Office Documents Using GroupDocs.Parser Java: A Complete Guide

 Introduction

-• How to set up GroupDocs.Parser for Java in your project.
+• How to set up GroupDocs.Parser Java with Maven (metadata extraction maven integration).

 Let’s dive into the prerequisites before we get started!